TGA-Stock/NewBlack/Task2_converted.md

 }
 ```

->**Important Note:** The text and blobs are order sensitive.
-So in our example, "Green choice" will link to the first BlobID, "Vegan" to the second, and so forth.
-For the BlobID you can refer to [Blob management](/link).
+>**Important Note**: The order of the text and blob IDs is significant.
+In this example, "Green choice" will link to the first BlobID, and "Vegan" will link to the second.
+For managing BlobIDs, refer to the Blob Management.

 ## Product properties
 The `ImportProducts` service can be used to fill custom product properties that already exist in EVA.
-It is also possible to fill properties that do not yet exist, if you define these properties on root level first.
+It is also possible to fill properties that do not yet exist, if you define these properties at root level first.

 Here is a breakdown of each property: